ValgulNecron/kasuki/readme.md

     - /manga - Show info about manga.
     - /random - Give a random anime or manga.
     - /register - Link your anilist and discord account.
-    - /search - Let you search for different type.
+    - /search - Let you search for a different type.
 Like ln, manga, etc...
     - /staff - Give information about a specified staff.
     - /user - Show info about user.
 - AI: